 A broader definition of benefits

 Adapting to employee diversity is important.
 Employees value the ability to shift work hours and work from home.
-According to the study 75% of employees are more likely to accept a job and 74% are more loyal to current employers that offer flex time and 64% of employees are more likely to accept a job and 66% are more loyal to an employer that allows them to work from home.
+According to the study 75% of employees are more likely to accept a job and 74% are more loyal to current employers that offer flex time while 64% of employees are more likely to accept a job and 66% are more loyal to an employer that allows them to work from home.

 Overall employee wellbeing is a priority to employees.
 Finding work/life balance is becoming more difficult.
-With more employers offering the ability to work from home and/or flexible work schedules and the use of mobile technology employees are able to be more productive and connected.
+With more employers offering the ability to work from home and/or flexible work schedules and the use of mobile technology, employees are able to be more productive and connected.
 But the lines of work and life become blurrier.
 Employees want more harmony between work and life needs and expect employers to provide the solutions for their changing needs.

 Employees are increasingly looking to their employers for financial security and they are looking for wellbeing programs that reward healthy behavior.
-Employers can provide a more complete benefit experience by providing the benefits employees need but they don’t necessarily have to pay for them.
+Employers can provide a more complete benefit experience by providing the benefits employees need and don’t necessarily have to pay for

 Employees are interested in less traditional services such as on camera (telemedicine) visits and apps that enable a consult with a specialist or the ability to schedule same-day appointments.